 ClickView digital video library

 SCIS creates records for digital videos produced or distributed by Clickview, an educational streaming service that supports specific curriculum objectives.
 ClickView provides SCIS with a monthly list of titles to catalogue, these are the ClickView Libraries Content Update digital videos.

 Records are grouped into primary or secondary school resources.
-The first time you download ClickView records, choose the ‘Full’ file to get the complete collection of ClickView records catalogued by SCIS.
-From then on, you can download the monthly update batches as they become available.
+You can download the monthly update batches as they become available.

 ClickView Exchange videos are not included in these downloads.
 Records for ClickView exchange titles can be requested through the SCIS online cataloguing request system.

 ClickView is a subscription-based service, so videos may not be accessible to all SCIS subscribers.
 Some educational jurisdictions have negotiated a bulk subscription for their schools.
 As the access URL (weblink) is unique for each school, you will need to add the link to your catalogue so students can acquire them seamlessly through your library management system.